ThePandalorian/GenEvo_TEE_winter_school_2024/README.md

 **Instructor**: Hanna Kokko

 On day two, we will take our elephant model and make it more realistic.
-We will ask you to think about the simplifying assumptions made in Workshop 1, and whether or not they adequately capture the life history of a long-lived organism.
+I will ask you to think about the simplifying assumptions made in Workshop 1, and whether or not they adequately capture the life history of a long-lived organism.
 We will then explicitly incorporate some life history into the model, and explore how this changes the predictions the model produces.

 ## Workshop 3: Responding to change